Featured Plenary Performances: Friday, June 12, 2015

 Now in their 25th Anniversary year, The Blues Kids Foundation was established to preserve, perform and promote the Blues among America's youth, parents and educators under the tutelage of highly qualified instructors.
 Their focus and social responsibility is education (pedagogy + andragogy), literacy and music as a second language.

-Opening ceremony: The first nation people welcome AFTA to Chicago.
-American Indian Community men will present Heartbeat of Mother Earth, accompanied by American Indian Veterans and dancers in full regalia.
+Opening ceremony: The first nation people welcome Americans for the Arts to Chicago.
+Trickster Art Gallery presents Heartbeat of Mother Earth, accompanied by American Indian Veterans and dancers in full regalia.

 7:00 P.M.–9:00 P.M.